danieldeles/nodejs-demoapp/README.md

 # Pipeline KK

-The official documentation is inside the Docs folder: https://github.com/danieldeles/nodejs-demoapp/tree/master/Docs
+The official documentation (in Portuguese) is inside the Docs folder: https://github.com/danieldeles/nodejs-demoapp/tree/master/Docs

 There are also two videos of the pipeline working on Jenkins Labs.